 Please see the management company's conflict of interest policy.
-The current version as of the time of preparation of this prospectus is attached in the enclosure.
+The current version at the time this prospectus was prepared is attached in the enclosure.
 An updated version (where applicable) is available from the website of the management company at